(one synonym : Euchloris amphibola Turner, 1906)

 Tropical Queensland Wildlife from Dusk to Dawn Science and Art

-The adult moths of this species are green, with a ragged broad brown margin to each wing, and a dark patch at the base and apex of each forewing, and at the base and inner margin of each hindwing.
+The adult moths of this species are green, with a ragged broad brown margin to each wing, and a dark patch at the base and apex of each forewing, and at the base and hind margin of each hindwing.
 The wings have scalloped margins.
 The males have an interrupted marginal band on each forewing.
 The wingspan is about 4 cms.

 The species is found in